pnarasim/eth-demo/README.md

 # eth-demo
 Marketplace for exchange of ERC1153 for ERC20s.

-No provision for royalties etc
+-This project demonstrates a simple marketplace where NFT tickets adhering to the ERC1153 standard can be bought and sold in exchange for a fixed number of ERC20 fungible tokens.

-But owners can buy and sell any number of tickets, any number of times.
+-Features like royalties etc have not been incorporated.
+But users can buy and sell their tickets any number of times via the marketplace.